MasterAir/Corndel-DE-workshop-01-Learner/README.md

 [^12]: Setting up Git guidance: <https://docs.github.com/en/get-started/quickstart/set-up-git#setting-up-git>

 ## 🎉 If you have completed all the 💻 activities up to this point, congratulations!
-If time allows before the lunch break, continue with the 🚀 going further activities below
+If time allows before the lunch break, continue with the 🚀 going further activities below.

 <a id="git-creds"></a>